duda

 Just one thing, though - this checklist does not replace consulting with a legal representative with GDPR expertise.

-1. Data mapping and audit
+1. Data mapping and auditing

 The first step is understanding the complete customer data collection process.
 To do this, you have to map out and audit all customer data points that are collected, processed, and stored by the website.